 As we near the end of an eventful year, I’d like to wish the happiest of holidays to BancTec’s customers, partners and employees.
 This year marked our 40th anniversary, a real milestone for BancTec and a reminder of the rich heritage we enjoy.

-BancTec continues to establish itself as a leading BPO provider across many industry sectors.
+BancTec continues to establish itself as a leading BPO company across many industry sectors.
 In particular, we have made significant advancements in the healthcare industry, accelerated by the acquisition of GTESS and its healthcare claims processing services.
 In Europe, we continue to leverage our financial services experience.
 BancTec has captured 100 percent of the outsourced GIRO payments in Sweden.

 Looking to the future, we know that the new year will bring new challenges and opportunities.
 I am confident that together we will embrace the challenges and take full advantage of the opportunities.